SURFscz/SRAMsync/README.md

 `sync-with-sram` will write its status info to that file instead and not `status_filename`.
 It is expected that the instantiated EventHandler object copies the `provisional_status_filename` to `status_filename`.
-If the instantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.
+If the instGantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.

 ### SRAM connection details